tcroche/Side-Project/Polymer_Project/DEVLOG.md

 **Time.** ~5 h.
 Suite at 109 tests.

 ---

-2026-08-11 - Day 1: LLM semantic pass
+## 2026-08-11 - Day 1: LLM semantic pass

-Goal.
-The semantic layer: everything the AST rules cannot express, with the grounding guarantee enforced by code rather than asserted by the model.
+**Goal.** The semantic layer: everything the AST rules cannot express, with the grounding guarantee enforced by code rather than asserted by the model.

-Built.
+**Built.**

-prompts/code_auditor_v1.yaml : versioned prompt registry entry (version, date, model, temperature 0, changelog, worked examples), in the format the Polymer brief asks to see.
-The system prompt EXCLUDES the AST rules' territory by name (shift, center=True, bfill, fit-on-test, whole-sample z-scores, position*return), so the model only hunts what the rules cannot: merge_asof direction errors, forward-looking label construction, custom functions that read ahead without banned keywords. auditor/llm_pass.py : client abstraction (real Anthropic client built only when a key exists; a stub in tests), strict JSON parsing (markdown fences tolerated, prose rejected wholesale rather than repaired), and ground_findings, where the guarantees live. tests/test_llm_pass.py : 21 tests, none touching the network.
+- `prompts/code_auditor_v1.yaml` : versioned prompt registry entry (version,
+  date, model, temperature 0, changelog, worked examples), in the format the Polymer brief asks to see.
+The system prompt EXCLUDES the AST rules' territory by name (shift, center=True, bfill, fit-on-test, whole-sample z-scores, position*return), so the model only hunts what the rules cannot:
+  `merge_asof` direction errors, forward-looking label construction, custom functions that read ahead without banned keywords.
+- `auditor/llm_pass.py` : client abstraction (real Anthropic client built only when a key exists; a stub in tests), strict JSON parsing (markdown fences tolerated, prose rejected wholesale rather than repaired), and `ground_findings`, where the guarantees live.
+- `tests/test_llm_pass.py` : 21 tests, none touching the network.

-The trust model, concretely.
-Line numbers are checked against the real file; invented lines are rejected and counted.
-The snippet shown next to each finding is extracted from the actual source by my code - the model's claimed snippet is never displayed.
+**The trust model, concretely.** Line numbers are checked against the real file; invented lines are rejected and counted.
+The snippet shown next to each finding is extracted from the actual source by my code, the model's claimed snippet is never displayed.
 Unknown severities coerce to "review".
 A client exception degrades to AST-only instead of crashing.
-Rejections are kept in the JSON output so the rejection RATE is measurable — that number goes in the benchmark table.
+Rejections are kept in the JSON output so the rejection RATE is measurable, that number goes in the benchmark table.

-Definition of done, made executable.
-The B3 criterion was "0 findings with a nonexistent line number over 20 runs".
-That is now literally a test: test_definition_of_done_no_invented_line_survives_twenty_runs feeds 20 scripted responses, each containing an invented line, and asserts none survives grounding.
+**Definition of done, made executable.** The B3 criterion was "0 findings with a nonexistent line number over 20 runs".
+That is now literally a test:
+`test_definition_of_done_no_invented_line_survives_twenty_runs` feeds 20
+scripted responses, each containing an invented line, and asserts none survives grounding.
 It runs in CI forever, not once on a good day.

-Offline mode.
-AUDITOR_OFFLINE=1 or a missing key skips the pass with an explanatory note and leaves the deterministic findings untouched.
+**Offline mode.** `AUDITOR_OFFLINE=1` or a missing key skips the pass with an explanatory note and leaves the deterministic findings untouched.
 The demo has a network-failure story built in.

-Design decision — separate sections, stated epistemology.
-LLM findings print under "SEMANTIC FINDINGS (LLM) - TO VERIFY" with the sentence "each one is a question, not a verdict".
+**Design decision — separate sections, stated epistemology.** LLM findings print under "SEMANTIC FINDINGS (LLM) - TO VERIFY" with the sentence "each one is a question, not a verdict".
 Deterministic and probabilistic findings are never mixed, which is also the honest answer to "how do you deal with hallucinated findings?".

-Time. ~2.5 h.
+**Time.** ~2.5 h.
 Suite at 130 tests.

 ## It's top secret at least for the moment
 ---